Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 ### Recommendations
-Based on my analysis, I recommend the following actions;
+Based on my analysis, I recommend the following actions:

-1.Production of Toyota car brand should be encouraged for each year
+1. Encourage the production of Toyota car brand for each year.

-2.Expensive cars generate more money
+2. Focus on producing more expensive cars as they generate higher revenue.

-3.Los Angeles production will increase more car sales, while Dallas is more favorable
+3. Increase production in Los Angeles to boost car sales, while maintaining a favorable production level in Dallas.

-4.Hyundai brand are good car product to generte alot of revenue
+4. Emphasize Hyundai brand cars as they are profitable products to generate revenue.

-5.White cars would be a plus and generate more revenue for the company
+6. Prioritize the production of white cars, as they have the potential to generate more revenue for the company.

-6.Toyota, Chevrolet, Hyundai, Ford and Honda should have high rate of production across each location
+7. Implement a strategy to increase production rates of Toyota, Chevrolet, Hyundai, Ford, and Honda across all locations